Sitka 2019: Join us!

 Two new outdoor events at beautiful locations around Sitka

-For the third year running, we will be artists-in-residence with the Sitka Arts and Science Festival (check them out here), and we’ll also be collaborating with Sitka Lutheran, St. Peter’s by-the-Sea, and Sitka Sacred Harp.
-Events will take place on the Sitka Fine Arts Campus and around town.
+For the third year running, we will be staying with the Sitka Fine Arts Camp (check them out here), and we’ll also be collaborating with Sitka Lutheran, St. Peter’s by-the-Sea, and the Sitka Sound Science Center.
+Events will take place all around town!
 All venues are walking distance from downtown Sitka.

 Planning your trip